 It's simple!
 We use a Google Form to collect votes.
 Take a look at the rules, head to the form, and copy and paste links to your selected videos.

 After the monthly poll closes, all ballots are reviewed for eligibility based on the current rules.
-Each ballot is then counted using the weighted vote system: ballots with 5 to 10 videos each count as a normal whole vote, while ballots with fewer than 5 videos are weighted proportionally.
-Final rankings are determined by the total weighted votes each video receives.
+Each eligible ballot is then counted using the weighted vote system: ballots with 5 to 10 videos each count as a normal whole vote, while ballots with fewer than 5 videos are weighted proportionally.
+This is to help encourage variety and self-regulate votes.
+Voting for 5 or more videos is recommended, but no longer required as of January 2026.

 The order in which videos are submitted has no effect on rankings.
-In the event of a tie, the final order is determined at random.
+In the event of a tie, the final order is randomly determined by computer.
 Ties and close calls are very common, so don’t get too caught up on exact rankings.
 Every video that makes the list is worth celebrating!

 The weighted vote cap [rule 5.e] is a safeguard that applies only to partially weighted ballots [ballots with fewer than 5 videos].
 It limits how many weighted votes a single channel/creator can receive from these smaller ballots.

 This cap exists to protect against rare edge cases, such as a sudden surge of single or two-video ballots or attempted vote manipulation.
 Under normal voting patterns, the cap is very unlikely to ever be reached, and most voters will never be affected.
-Ballots with 5 to 10 eligible videos are not impacted by the weighted vote cap at all and are always counted in full.
+Eligible ballots with 5 to 10 videos are not impacted by the weighted vote cap at all and are always counted in full.

-There are several ways to discover pony videos!
-Consider saving videos to a playlist or Like history throughout the month as you find them.
+Consider saving videos to a playlist, notes, or Like history throughout the month as you find them.
 You can check websites like Equestria Daily or similar brony outlets.
-Follow us on Twitter or Mastodon for occasional posts.

-Best of all, consider joining our Discord server to engage with fellow fans and creators who often share their favorite videos and recommendations!
+Best of all, consider joining our Discord server to chat with fellow fans and creators who often share their favorite videos and recommendations.
 Sharing votes in #general-voting is encouraged!

 Since we allow votes for a myriad of video platforms, we want to make sure we're properly linking to and crediting the creator of a given video.
 For example: sometimes videos go missing and get re-uploaded.
 Sometimes Chinese creators have their videos re-posted to YouTube.
 In both of those cases, the original creator usually [but not always] endorses the re-uploads.
 An example of an ineligible link would be a Derpibooru upload from someone other than the creator while the creator's work is officially uploaded elsewhere.
 Direct proof of endorsement isn't required, but generally avoid voting for a link unless you're sure the creator of the video is cool with it. 👍